lionel-panhaleux/vtes/vtes_comprehensive_rules.md

 card in play (including from the minion's own card text) more than once each turn, even if he unlocks.

+Ⓡ "Same Action" means: 1) The same inherent (cardless) action taken against the same target.
+2) The action taken with the same card played from hand, regardless of target.
+3) The same action provided by the same copy of a card in play.
+(Each action provided by a card in play is a distinct action (and doesn't count as the "same action").

+Ⓡ Any "same action" is the "same type of action" - so a superior `Govern the Unaligned` is a Govern action type just as a inferior `Govern the Unaligned` is (and the inferior is also a bleed action type).

 #### 6.1.7.
 Political Action (+1 stealth)

 A political action is an action that is used to call a referendum.
 It has a